 A)* Finally, the UK will continue to export and uprate the UK State Pension and provide associated healthcare cover within the EU.
 We will continue to protect the export of other benefits and associated healthcare cover, where the individual is in receipt of those benefits on the specified cut-off date.
 And subject to negotiations we want to continue participating in the European Health Insurance Card scheme, so that UK cardholders could continue to benefit from free or reduced cost healthcare while on a temporary stay in the EU and vice versa for EU cardholders visiting the UK.

-The views expressed in bold are the views of Myra Cecilia Azzopardi senior adviser of CAB Spain in response to the UK governments proposal.
+The views expressed in bold are the views of Myra Cecilia Azzopardi founder CEO and senior adviser of CAB Spain in response to the UK governments proposal.
 The volunteer advisers of CAB Spain work with the EU Directives and the Spanish Royal Decrees daily.
 The thousands of followers of CAB Spain rely on our charity to provide them with accurate information on residency; healthcare, pensions and all other matters relating to residing or owning a holiday home in Spain.

 We should be aware that this is proposal only.
 The system that the UK government wants to put in place for EU citizens in the UK and UK nationals in the EU, has to be agreed upon if there is to be a deal.